Iqmik

 Iqmik, also called blackbull, is a smokeless tobacco product.
-It is used in parts of Alaska mainly among Native Americans.
-Iqmik is made using a mixture of tobacco and the ash of Phellinus igniarius, informally called punk ash.
+It is used mainly by Native Americans in parts of Alaska, and is made from a mixture of tobacco and the ash of Phellinus igniarius, informally called punk ash.

 Prevalence

-Over 50% of Yupik-Eskimos are reported to consume Iqmik today.
-A common belief is that Iqmik is a healthier alternative to commercially available dipping tobacco because there are no added chemicals.
-However, Iqmik is reported to deliver more nicotine than dipping tobacco.
-Another reason for high rates of use is its tradition in the Native society.
-Even young children use Iqmik in the remote villages of Alaska.
-Of all smokeless tobacco use across Alaska, Iqmik accounts for 16% of use.
+In 2005, over 50% of Yupik-Eskimos were reported to consume iqmik.
+Iqmik is commonly believed to be a healthier alternative to commercially available dipping tobacco because there are no added chemicals.
+However, it is reported to deliver more nicotine than dipping tobacco.
+Another reason for high usage is its traditional status in Native society.
+Even young children use iqmik in the remote villages of Alaska.
+Of all smokeless tobacco use across Alaska, iqmik accounts for 16%.

-The ingredients for Iqmik can be purchased at general stores in Western Alaska.
-Typically, Iqmik is prepared by the user, by purchasing tobacco leaf and punk ash separately and then combining them.
+The ingredients for iqmik can be purchased at general stores in Western Alaska.
+It is typically prepared by the user, who purchases tobacco leaf and punk ash separately and then combines them.